AndreasMerentitis/DAE-examples/README.md

 # AutoEncoders for tabular data examples

-This project is based on on the dfencoder library providing feature rich denoising autoencoders suited for tabular data.
+This project is based on on the dfencoder library that provides feature rich denoising autoencoders suited for tabular data.
 Details for installation are provided bellow.

 # Installation